i-uchi/methylome-evolution/README.md

 This evaluates branch lengths and substitution parameters under the [multi state](https://github.com/amkozlov/raxml-ng/wiki/Input-data#evolutionary-model:~:text=Morphological/multistate) GTR model using a fixed tree topology.

-Both results in step 2 and 3 above will be stored in the `gtr8_out` directory.
+Both results in step 3 and 4 above will be stored in the `gtr8_out` directory.

 For detailed usage of RAxML-NG, refer to the official documentation:
 👉 https://github.com/amkozlov/raxml-ng/wiki

-## Alignment trimming (trimAl)

-To improve alignment quality by trimming poorly aligned columns and apply the same trimming to extended-base alignments, see `docs/trimal.md` and use `trimal_batch.sh` together with `src/selectColsFromFasta.py`.

 ## Reference